sdogruyol/awesome-ruby/README.md

   * [whenever](https://github.com/javan/whenever) Cron jobs in Ruby
   * [resque-scheduler](https://github.com/resque/resque-scheduler) A light-weight job scheduling system built on top of resque
   * [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) Scheduler for Ruby
+  * [Clockwork](https://github.com/tomykaira/clockwork) Clockwork is a cron replacement.
+It runs as a lightweight, long-running Ruby process which sits alongside your web processes (Mongrel/Thin) and your worker processes (DJ/Resque/Minion/Stalker) to schedule recurring work at particular times or dates.

 ## Science and Data Analysis